grafster/CubsRobotArm/README.md

 The blocks for controlling the arm should appear under the robots menu.
 An example mBlock project is included (mearm.sb2).

-Note that this only works in direct control mode - i.e. when you are connected from mBlock to the arm over serial or bluetooth, and events like "When Space Key Pressed" to start the program
+Note that this only works in direct control mode - i.e. when you are connected from mBlock to the arm over serial or bluetooth, and using events like "When Space Key Pressed" to start the program

 # Other notes